ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-p, --worker-pool <em>WORKER_POOL</em></code></dt>
-<dd>The name of the worker node pool that you want to add the taint to.
-This value is required.
+<dd>Required: The name of the worker node pool that you want to add the taint to.
 To list available worker pools, run `ibmcloud oc worker-pool ls -c <cluster_name_or_ID>`.</dd>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster with the worker pool that you want to taint.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster with the worker pool that you want to taint.</dd>

 <dt><code>--taint <em>KEY=VALUE:EFFECT</em></code></dt>
-<dd>The label and effect for the Kubernetes taint that you want to set for the worker pool.
-This value is required.
+<dd>Required: The label and effect for the Kubernetes taint that you want to set for the worker pool.
 Specify the taint in the format <code>key=value:effect</code>.
 The <code>key=value</code> is a label pair such as <code>env=prod</code> that you use to manage the worker node taint and matching pod tolerations.
 The <code>effect</code> is a [Kubernetes taint effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external} such as <code>NoSchedule</code>, <code>PreferNoSchedule</code>, or <code>NoExecute</code> that describes how the taint works.
 Depending on the effect of the taint that you set, pods that are running on your worker nodes might be evicted.</dd>

 <dt><code>-f</code></dt>
-<dd>Force the command to run with no user prompts.
-This value is optional.</dd>
+<dd>Optional: Force the command to run with no user prompts.</dd>
 </dl>

 **Example**: